NSX-T Federation-Part 4: Configure Stretched Networking

 Similarly, deploy a T1 gateway via the global manager and connect it to the global T0 gateway.

-Note: By default T1 gateway will be stretched across all sites participating in federation, but you can limit the span of the T1 gateway by toggling the option “Enable Edge Clusters for Services or Custom span”
+Note: By default, the T1 gateway will be stretched across all sites participating in federation, but you can limit the span by toggling the option “Enable Edge Clusters for Services or Custom Span.”

 Create Stretched Segments

-To verify this, switch the context to the local NSX-T manager and ensure newly created segments show up there with GM appended in front of the name.
+To verify this, switch the context to the local NSX-T manager and ensure the newly created segments are visible with GM appended in the name.

 Since I have 2 sites added, I created 4 logical segments.

 You have to create 4 interfaces per site.
-In each site, you might have 2 edge gateways and there will be 2 interfaces per edge vm’s.
+In each site, you might have 2 edge gateways, and there will be 2 interfaces per edge VM.

 Configure BGP on Stretched T0